 - you have heartburn most days for 3 weeks or more

-- you have other symptoms, like food getting stuck in your throat, frequently being sick or losing weight for no reason
+- you also have other symptoms, like food getting stuck in your throat, frequently being sick, or losing weight for no reason

-A GP can provide stronger treatments and help rule out any more serious possible causes of your symptoms.
+A GP can provide stronger treatments and help rule out any more serious causes of your symptoms.

 Treatment for heartburn and acid reflux from a GP

-To ease symptoms of acid reflux, a GP may prescribe a medicine called a proton pump inhibitor (PPI) that reduces how much acid your stomach makes, such as:
+If you have acid reflux, a GP may prescribe a medicine called a proton pump inhibitor (PPI) that reduces how much acid your stomach makes.

-Go back to your GP if your symptoms come back after stopping your medicine.
+Go back to the GP if your symptoms return after stopping your medicine.
 You may need a long-term prescription.

 Tests and surgery for heartburn and acid reflux

 If medicines do not help or your symptoms are severe, a GP may refer you to a specialist for:

-- tests to find out what's causing your symptoms, such as a gastroscopy (where a thin tube with a camera is passed down your throat)
+- tests to find out what's causing your symptoms, such as a gastroscopy (where a thin tube with a camera inside it is passed down your throat)

-- an operation to stop acid reflux – called a laparoscopic fundoplication
+- an operation on your stomach to stop acid reflux (laparoscopic fundoplication)

 Page last reviewed: 09 September 2020